sablier-labs/EIPs/EIPS/eip-draft_mna.md

 ## Abstract

-TODO: rewrite this at the end

-This EIP introduces significant changes to the EVM in order to make it recognize Multiple Native Tokens (MNTs, or just NTs) and foster innovation in L2s.
-The balances of these NTs are stored in the global VM state, and ETH becomes one of the NTs while retaining its unique status of the only NT that can be used to pay for EVM gas.
-The `MINT`, `BURN`, `BALANCEOF`, and `CALLVALUES` opcodes are introduced to control the supply of NTs and query an account's NT balances.
-The `CALL2`, `DELEGATECALL2`, `CALLCODE2`, `NTCREATE`, `NTCREATE2` opcodes are introduced to handle the transfer of NTs and the NT-infused contract creation, respectively.
-Existing opcodes and transactions are adapted to refer to the default NT, which is `ETH`.
-A new transaction type is introduced in which the `value` field is replaced with a collection of (`token_id`, `token_amount`) pairs.
+This proposal introduces Multiple Native Tokens (MNTs, or just NTs) as a foundational extension to the Ethereum Virtual Machine (EVM), enabling a diverse range of tokens to function with native-like properties directly within the EVM.
+Unlike current ERC-20 implementations, MNTs are integrated into the global VM state, allowing for direct balance storage and transfer capabilities through the newly defined opcodes.
+This integration designates Ether (ETH) as one of the multiple native tokens, maintaining its unique role as the exclusive payment for EVM gas fees.
+The proposal introduces specific opcodes — such as `MINT`, `BURN`, `BALANCEOF`, `CALLVALUES` and `NTCALL` — for efficient token operations and enables direct handling of NT balances without intermediary contract layers.
+Additionally, this EIP outlines a new transaction format supporting MNT transfers within the transaction structure.
+By embedding MNT support natively in the EVM, this proposal aims to streamline token interactions, reduce gas costs and facilitate advanced use-cases, particularly on Layer 2 (L2) solutions, promoting more flexible, scalable and efficient decentralized applications.

 ## Motivation